A dropshipping business is simple.

-Figure out if vendor communication is required in your business, and be sure to stay on top of things by responding promptly and keeping communication channels open.
+Figure out if vendor communication is required in your business, and stay on top of things by responding promptly and keeping communication channels open.

-Meanwhile, at Modalyst, retailers are required to provide a 14-day return policy, in which case you would need to message the supplier.
-As for who pays for the returned item, Modalyst says that “In cases where the customer simply wants to return a product without any legitimate issues with the product itself, you or your customer would be responsible for the return shipping fees.
-However, if the item you received was damaged or not matching the description on Modalyst, it is fair to request that the Supplier pay for the shipping fees.”
+But at Modalyst, retailers are required to provide a 14-day return policy, in which case you would need to message the supplier.
+As for who pays for the returned item, Modalyst says that “in cases where the customer simply wants to return a product without any legitimate issues with the product itself, you or your customer would be responsible for the return shipping fees.
+However, if the item you received was damaged or didn’t match the description on Modalyst, it is fair to request that the Supplier pays for the shipping fees.”

-To figure out the best way to deal with returns, check with your dropshipping vendors and suppliers, then craft your return policy accordingly.
-Shopify has a free return policy generator that you can start with.
+To figure out the best way to deal with returns, check with your dropshipping providers, then craft your return policy accordingly.
+Here’s a free return policy generator that you can start with.

 Just enter your company and website information and Shopify will generate a return policy for you.

-While the dropshipping business model allows you to outsource inventory management and fulfillment, you still need to deal with customer service yourself.
+While the dropshipping business model allows you to outsource inventory management and fulfillment, you still need to deal with customer service.

 Be prepared to answer product questions, and make sure you’re ready to deal with order issues (e.g., damaged products, delayed shipments, unsatisfied shoppers, etc.).